ashfrazer/Advising-Tool/README.md

 );
    `
    This creates the *courses* table required for this project.
 4) Right-click the CSV files under `src/main/resources/CSV`.
 There should be two: `FA21 Course Data.csv` and `SP21 Course Data.csv`.
 Select *import to database*.
-Ensure the schema is `public`, which should be found under your postgreSQL connection.
-Under "Table", select the arrow and choose *courses*.
+Click *Schema*, then expand *postgres@localhost*, and then expand *postgres* (or whatever your localhost PostgreSQL connection name is).
+Choose *public*.
+In the field *Table* (under *Schema*), select the arrow and choose *courses*. **Typing out courses may not work.
+You must select courses from the dropdown menu.*
 5) Now, run the program normally and interact with the interface.

+Finally, I want to note that there are some commands through PostgreSQL that will import databases into tables.
+I had no luck with them.
+I will explore this option as the project develops!